The Downplay of a Key Condition

 - Core: Identify people actively working with you on life goals.

-- Periphery: Identify “Friends’ Friends” or loose ties.
+- Periphery: Identify “friends of friends” or loose ties.

-- Weaving: Strategically connect people from the periphery to the core to fill gaps (e.g., “I need a mentor,” “I need a gym buddy”).
+- Weaving: Strategically connect people from the periphery to the core to fill gaps (“I need a mentor,” “I need a gym buddy,” “I need someone who’s done what I’m trying to do”).

 Tribe Size Compression and Modern Attachment Pressure

-Historically, humans lived in bands of 100-150 (Dunbar’s Number), distributing social loads across a village.
+Historically, humans lived in bands of 100 to 150 people (Dunbar’s number, covered in Interaction Entwined), distributing social loads across a village.
 Aunt Sarah handled emotional soothing; Uncle Bob taught skills; the hunting party provided camaraderie.
+Each role was distinct, played by a different person, and not loaded onto any single relationship.

-- Modern Shift: We have compressed these ~150 roles into one person: The Romantic Partner.
-We expect our spouse to be our best friend, lover, co-parent, financial partner, therapist, and career coach.
+We have compressed those roles into one person: the romantic partner.
+We now expect our spouse to be our best friend, lover, co-parent, financial partner, therapist, intellectual sparring partner, career coach, and aesthetic collaborator.

-- Recalibration: Explicitly outsource needs.
+- Recalibration.
+Explicitly outsource needs.
 If your partner hates hiking, get a hiking buddy.
-Do not resent the partner for failing a role they never auditioned for.
+Don’t resent the partner for failing a role they never auditioned for.

-- The “Sufficiency” Mindset: Recognize when a relationship is good enough in core areas (trust, kindness) and stop optimizing for perfection in every domain.
+- Sufficiency Mindset.
+Recognise when a relationship is good enough in core areas (trust, kindness) and stop optimising for perfection in every domain.

-- Love Hacks: Eli Finkel suggests quick tweaks like viewing a partner’s behavior from a generous perspective (attributional retraining) and celebrating small wins to buffer against high expectations.
+- Generous Attribution.
+Finkel’s research suggests quick interventions like viewing a partner’s behaviour from a generous perspective (attributional retraining) and celebrating small wins can buffer against high expectations and reduce conflict escalation.

 Monogamy, Polygyny, and Resource Distribution

-Understanding the evolutionary history of mating systems helps de-pathologize modern struggles.
-We are not “designed” for a fairytale; we are designed for reproductive success under constraint.
+Understanding the evolutionary history of human mating systems helps de-pathologise modern struggles.
+We are not “designed” for a fairytale; we are designed for reproductive success under environmental constraint.

-- Pair Bonding: A ubiquitous feature of human societies, likely evolved to facilitate high-investment parenting required for human children (who have exceptionally long dependencies).
+- Pair Bonding: A ubiquitous feature of human societies, likely evolved to facilitate the high-investment parenting required for human children (who have exceptionally long developmental dependencies).

-- Resource Inequality: High levels of polygyny (one man, multiple wives) historically correlate with high resource inequality.
-When few men hoard resources, women (or their families) prefer to be the second wife of a rich man than the only wife of a poor one.
+- Resource Inequality and Polygyny: Cross-cultural anthropological data show that high levels of polygyny (one man, multiple wives) historically correlate with high resource inequality.
+When a few men hoard resources, women (or their families) sometimes prefer to be the second wife of a rich man than the only wife of a poor one.

-- Mating Markets: In the era of digital dating apps, we are seeing a digital form of “polygyny” where attention concentrates on a small percentage of top-tier profiles, leaving many feeling isolated (a “dating recession” for some demographics).
+- Digital Polygyny: In the era of dating apps, we are seeing a digital pattern that functions like polygyny: attention concentrates on a small percentage of top-tier profiles, leaving many feeling unmatched and unseen.
+The structural dynamics aren’t new, but the technological amplification is.

-- Meeting Contexts: The decline of “friends introducing friends” and the rise of algorithmic matching means relationships start with less social accountability and lower initial trust (strangers vs. vetted community members).
+- Meeting Contexts: The decline of “friends introducing friends” and the rise of algorithmic matching means relationships now start with less social accountability and lower initial trust (strangers vs vetted community members).
+The community-vetted introduction is structurally different from the algorithmic match; the slow disappearance of the first form is one of the underappreciated changes in modern relationship formation.

 Jealousy